 Logo design can be an intimidating process.
-This image acts as the face of your brand, often the first thing potential consumers see.
-As we know, “a picture speaks a thousand words,” and it’s important that each word reflects the mission and values of your business.
+As we know, “a picture is worth a thousand words,” and it’s important that each piece of your logo reflects the mission and values of your business.

-From initial research to selecting different colors and shapes to be included in the imagery, there are numerous considerations that need to be made in order to create the perfect branding for your business.
-Luckily, we asked 15 marketing and branding experts what their number one tip for logo design is, in order to get you on track to creating the perfect branding for your business.
+From the initial research to selecting different colors and shapes to include, there are a number of things to consider.
+We asked 15 marketing and branding experts for their number one logo design tip to help you create an amazing identity for your business.

 – Liz Jammal, Owner, Vivid Marketing

 “Translating a positioning into a design is no easy task.
 A lot of factors weigh in, and both professional and personal agenda influence the final result.
 My ultimate logo design litmus test is always:

 1) Does the design deliver on the brand promise?